janlelis/paint/README.md

 ## Windows Support

-For ANSI support in Windows OS, you can use [ansicon](https://github.com/adoxa/ansicon) or [ConEmu](http://code.google.com/p/conemu-maximus5/).
+For ANSI support in Windows OS, you can use [ansicon](https://github.com/adoxa/ansicon) or [ConEmu](https://conemu.github.io/) or WSL(https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## `Paint.mode`